dmytrostriletskyi/github-story/README.md

 # Github story

 Chrome and Firefox extension to use pull request description template with a single button click.
+[Gihub already allows repository to has pull request template](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/), but if you contribute to repository without this feature turn turned on, Github story is your way.

 ![Github story usage GIF](
 https://user-images.githubusercontent.com/22666467/42901578-98158ace-8ad4-11e8-8b66-4238cb396b30.gif)